kyma-project/kyma/docs/serverless-v2/08-01-create-lambda.md

     EOF
     ```

-3. Check if your lambda was created successfully and has the `Running` status:
+3. Check if your lambda was created successfully and all conditions are set to `True`:

     ```bash
-    kubectl get functions $NAME -n $NAMESPACE -o=jsonpath='{.status.phase}'
+    kubectl get functions $NAME -n $NAMESPACE
+    ```

+    You should get a result similar to the following example:

+    ```bash
+    NAME                        CONFIGURED   BUILT   RUNNING   VERSION   AGE
+    test-lambda                 True         True    True      1         18m
     ```

     </details>